Is Diatomaceous Earth Safe For Pets?

 Always wear gloves and a face mask when using D.E. whether you're removing pests from your pet or the garden.

-Many pet owners eschew the use of pesticides in and around the home and also for their pets.
-Diatomaceous earth is an effective, non-toxic natural alternative to chemical pesticides that are given orally or topically applied throughout the flea and tick season.
+Many pet parents prefer not to use pesticides in and around the home or on their pet's skin.
+Diatomaceous earth is an effective, non-toxic natural alternative to chemical pesticides that are typically given to pets to get rid of fleas.
 Dusting your pet's fur with diatomaceous earth controls external parasites, such as fleas, ticks, and flies, including their eggs.
 You can also apply D.E. to your pet's bedding and the carpeted areas your pet frequents.

 Advertisement